codepks/LearningWPF/README.md

       }
    }
 ```
+`PropertyChangedEventArgs` is used to specify which property has changed

 ```
 public class CommonBase : INotifyPropertyChanged
 ```
-INotifyPropertyChanged interface.
+1. `INotifyPropertyChanged` interface.
 This interface is a standard in .NET that provides a way to notify clients (like UI elements) that a property value has changed.
+2. When you change the property value in your data model, it triggers the OnPropertyChanged method, which raises the PropertyChanged event.
+3. Binding to properties that doesn't implement INotifyPropertyChanged can result in memory leaks
+4. If you want to send a collection of properties in form of list to the view we use `ObservableCollection`
+5. `ObservableCollection` implements `INotifyPropertyChanged`, so whenever we add or remove the entries in the list the listview in the xaml gets notified

 ```
 public event PropertyChangedEventHandler PropertyChanged;